particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 }
 ```

-The `loop()` function is called periodically, typically 1000 times per second.
+The `loop()` function is called periodically, typically 100 or 1000 times per second, depending on the device and other settings.

 ```cpp
 void loop()